ontodev/robot/docs/extract.md

 ### Instances

-When using the SLME method of extraction, all instances (ABox axioms) and their class types (the TBox axioms they depend on) are included by default.
-The `extract` command provides an `--instances` option to specify what (if any) instances are included in the output ontology:
+When using the SLME method of extraction, all individuals (ABox axioms) and their class types (the TBox axioms they depend on) are included by default.
+The `extract` command provides an `--individuals` option to specify what (if any) individuals are included in the output ontology:
-* `--instances include`: all instances in the input ontology and their class types (default)
+* `--individuals include`: all individuals in the input ontology and their class types (default)
-* `--instances minimal`: only the instances that are a type of a class in the extracted module
+* `--individuals minimal`: only the individuals that are a type of a class in the extracted module
+* `--individuals definitions`: only the individuals that are used in logical definitions of classes
-* `--instances exclude`: no instances
+* `--individuals exclude`: no individuals

 ## MIREOT